-ACSL has responsibility for managing complaints against Church Authorities and conducting reviews of complaints processes.
-We are also responsible for implementing the National Response Protocol.
+ACSL is responsible for managing complaints against leaders of Church organisations and conducting reviews of complaints investigations.
+We are also responsible for managing the National Response Protocol.

 There are three specific types of complaints that ACSL has been set up to facilitate:

 ACSL can provide an independent process for facilitating complaints against a Church Authority that are not captured by Vos Estis Lux Mundi.